osvaldog5511/github-tutorial/README.md

 10. you finished making your github account

 **Creating your SSH key:**
-Once you are finish with creating your account you go click the to right profile icon and go to settings. on the left side bar go to SSH and GPG keys. go to new ssh keys and title it cloud9.
+Once you are finish with creating your account you go click the to right profile icon and go to settings.
+On the left side bar go to SSH and GPG keys, go to new ssh keys and title it cloud9.
 After that, switch to your cloud9 tab and go to the top-right on the gear icon.
 Go to the SSH keys tab and copy/paste the 2nd SSH key into GitHub (private) (it starts with ssh-rsa).Add it to the SSH key, On cloud9 OPEN your workspace.
 You succesfully created your ssh key

 ---